 1. Get to know your client

 With Bloomberg Law’s 3.5 million downloadable company profiles, you can complete your client research all in one place.
 Access a company’s available financial statements, shareholder information and filings, management profiles, credit ratings, capital structure data, SEC filings, and more.
-To see the types of litigation the company is involved in and where the cases are located, use Litigation Analytics.
+Legal technology can empower you to quickly see and compare the types of litigation a company is involved in and where the cases are located with Litigation Analytics.

 2. Evaluate the litigation issues